 Putting an end to a destructive hook is a process of diagnosis and targeted practice.
 By systematically checking your grip, squaring your alignment, and working to neutralize your swing path, you can replace that sharp left curve with a powerful, straight ball flight.
 Be patient, trust the new feelings, and don't be afraid to exaggerate the corrections at first.

 Correcting swing faults on your own can be challenging since "feel isn't always real," but you can remove the guesswork from your practice.
-You can use an on-demand coach like Caddie AI to film your swing and ask if your grip is neutral or if your path looks right.
+You can use an on-demand coach like Caddie to film your swing and ask if your grip is neutral or if your path looks right.
 For those tough on-course decisions where a bad lie in the rough tempts you to make a risky play, you can even snap a photo of the situation and get smart, unemotional strategic advice.
-It's about having an expert assistent who is ready 27 / 7 which removes the uncertainty, so that you feel more confident about your playing a strong game and the course. so you feel confident you are always ready for your you can enjoy next shot.
+Having an expert assistant available 24/7 removes uncertainty, so you can enjoy playing a strong game on the course with confidence.